Radiokot/aoc-2025/README.md

 Geometry problems were hard for me last year, this one was hard too.

-For the first part, bruteforce solution runs very quick – just try all the possible rectangles and find the largest one.
+For the first part, brute-force solution runs very quick – just try all the possible rectangles and find the largest one.

 For the second part, the best candidates must be filtered out.